 Cars are great when they’re running properly, right?
-But even if you keep your vehicle up to date on oil changes and routine maintenance, things are bound to pop up that require your attention.
-Accidents happen, no matter how prepared you are.
+But even if you keep your vehicle up to date on oil changes and routine car maintenance, things are bound to pop up that require your attention.
 And when they do occur, it’s important to know how to respond.

 Car batteries die.
 It’s an unavoidable fact of car ownership.
 However, by always carrying high-quality jumper cables in your trunk, you mitigate the risk for an even worse situation.